Program eligibility requirements

 - Post-Baccalaureate Students: Completion of a bachelor’s degree in any discipline from a regionally accredited college or university with a cumulative GPA of 2.5 or higher.

-Formal acceptance into the certificate program and the review of student qualifications are conducted by the Department of Computer Science and Cybersecurity (CSC).
+Formal acceptance into the certificate program, including the review of student qualifications, is conducted by the Department of Computer Science and Cybersecurity (CSC).
+Evaluation of transfer coursework is carried out by the academic department responsible for the corresponding major or course subject area.

-Apply to Metropolitan State now
+Apply to Metro State now

 Start the journey toward your Intelligence and Security Analysis Certificate now.
-Learn about the steps to enroll or, if you have questions about what Metropolitan State can offer you, request information, visit campus or chat with an admissions counselor.
+Learn about the steps to enroll or, if you have questions about what Metro State can offer you, request information, visit campus or chat with an admissions counselor.

 Get started on your Intelligence and Security Analysis Certificate